nickeblewis/nicklewis.net.7/docs/drones/finding-locations.md

 Give me a hand and make suggestions via my Twitter account @nicklewis, this article is in draft at the moment but as I gather some ideas together, I shall go and see what I can photograph.
 No silly suggestions (such as Gatwick) please!

-* Location 1: A river

-I have filmed over a river before at least once, you can see my previous video here but that's cheating, I want to shoot a new video/photo of a different river that's fairly local to me.

-* Location 2: Somewhere historic
-* Location 3: On the beach
-* Location 4: Somewhere modern
-* Location 5: Somewhere sporting
-* Location 6: Somewhere transport
-* Location 7: Derelict
-* Location 8: Industrial
-* Location 9: Shipwrecks
+* Location 1: Shipwrecks

 ![Aerial photo of Shipwreck at Warsash, Hampshire](/images/uploads/dji_0002.jpeg "Aerial photo of Shipwreck at Warsash, Hampshire (original photo)")

 ![Aerial photo of Shipwreck at Warsash, Hampshire](/images/uploads/dji_0002-2.jpeg "Aerial photo of Shipwreck at Warsash, Hampshire (cropped photo)")

+## More coming soon (hopefully)

+* Location 2: A river

+I have filmed over a river before at least once, you can see my previous video here but that's cheating, I want to shoot a new video/photo of a different river that's fairly local to me.

+* Location 3: Somewhere historic
+* Location 4: On the beach
+* Location 5: Somewhere modern
+* Location 6: Somewhere sporting
+* Location 7: Somewhere transport
+* Location 8: Derelict
+* Location 9: Industrial

 * Location 10: A Film Set